eramus/worker/README.md

 type WorkerFunc func(*Request) Response
 ```

 The expected worker function definition.
-Your functions should accept a ```Request``` and return a ```Response```.
+Your functions should accept a ```Request``` and return a ```Response``` -- easy as that.
+What you do inside is completely up to you.
+Take a look at the examples directory for some ideas.

 ```go
 func Send(workerTube string, data map[string]interface{}, requestId string) ([]byte, error)
 ```

-This can be used for send work requests to your workers.
+This can be used for sending work requests to your workers.
 Data is marshalled to a json string before being sent across beanstalk.
 The ```requestId``` is an optional parameter that signals ```Send``` that a response from the worker is expected.
 Raw json is returned for requests that expect responses.

 ```go
 type DelayDecay func(int) int